-Today is January 23, 2019 -
+Today is April 25, 2019 -

-JDAIM Programming & Events:
+JDAIM Programming & Events

-Tuesday, February 5, 5:30 PM at Jewish Federation of NENY,The Golub Center, 184 Washington Avenue Ext, Albany, NY 12203: Coffee house–Brainwaves, the band from Living Resources, will perform.
-Followed by clips from Shalva’s performances at Eurovision.
+Tuesday, February 5, 5:30 PM at Jewish Federation of NENY,The Golub Center, 184 Washington Avenue Ext., Albany, NY 12203: Coffeehouse–The Brainwaves, the band from Living Resources, will perform, followed by clips from Shalva’s performances at Eurovision.
 Light fare and beverages offered.
-Shalva https://www.shalva.org/new/portfolio-items/shalva-band/.
-The Shalva Band is on to the next round of The Rising Star in Israel.
+The Brainwaves is a band comprised of members who have survived a Traumatic Brain Injury (TBI).
+The band is dedicated to bringing music and joy to others.
+The Brainwaves Band is part of the Acquired Brain Injury Program at Living Resources Corp. based in Albany, NY.
+The Shalva Band is on to the next round of “The Rising Star” in Israel.
 The winner of the reality TV contest represents Israel at Eurovision Song Contest in Tel Aviv in May 2019.

 Sunday, February 10, 3:20 PM to 4:20 PM at Albany JCC: We are partnering with the Bizzy Beez Activity Center to provide a multi-sensory gym for children of all ages and abilities to explore at the Albany JCC.
 Please register online at www.albanyjcc.org/register, in person at the Member Service Desk or email Lisa at LisaM@albanyjcc.org for more information.

-Tuesday, February 12 at 7:00 PM at Jewish Federation of NENY,The Golub Center, 184 Washington Avenue Ext, Albany, NY 12203: Screening of Praying With Lior.
+Tuesday, February 12 at 7:00 PM at Jewish Federation of NENY,The Golub Center, 184 Washington Avenue Ext., Albany, NY 12203: Screening of Praying With Lior.
 Winner of multiple awards and acclaimed by audiences around the world, Praying with Lior asks whether someone with Down syndrome can be a “spiritual genius.”
 Many believe Lior is close to G-d–at least that’s what his family and community believe–though he’s also a burden, a best friend, an inspiration and an embarrassment, depending on who is asked and when.
 As this moving and entertaining documentary moves to its climax, Lior must pass through the gateway to manhood–his Bar Mitzvah.

 Friday, February 15, 8:00 PM at B’nai Sholom Reform Congregation, 420 Whitehall Rd, Albany, NY 12208: During Shabbat services–there will be a talk given as part of the congregation’s effort to raise JDAIM awareness.
 Roy Fruiterman will be speaking about his experiences in, “Raising a Jewish Child with Disabilities.”
-The community is welcomed.
+The community is welcome.